JingyangQiao/CoIN/README.md

 ## License

-This repository is released under the Apache 2.0 license as found in the [LICENSE](LICENSE) file.
+This repository is released under the MIT license.

 ## Citation